 - Manage own academic research and administrative activities.
-This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines. - Adapt existing and develop new scientific techniques and experimental protocols. - Conduct field-based insect sampling, process samples in the laboratory, and carry out statistical analysis of collected data. - Collaborate in the preparation of journal articles, including drafting manuscripts. - Attend and present research talks and posters at scientific meetings and conferences. - Collaborate with colleagues in other research groups and at other institutions where necessary. - May choose to undertake ad-hoc paid teaching (this may include lecturing, demonstrating, small group teaching, tutoring of undergraduates and graduate students and supervision of projects). - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.
+This involves small scale project management, to co-ordinate multiple aspects of work to meet deadlines - Adapt existing and develop new research methodologies and materials - Prepare working theories and analyse qualitative and/or quantitative data from a variety of sources, reviewing and refining theories as appropriate - Contribute ideas for new research projects - Develop ideas for generating research income, and present detailed research proposals to senior researchers - Collaborate in the preparation of research publications, and book chapters - Act as a source of information and advice to other members of the group on methodologies or procedures - Collaborate with other members of the lab to execute experiments with bees - Carry out collaborative projects with colleagues in partner institutions, and research groups - Embed the principles of mutual respect, equality, diversity, inclusivity and sustainability in all aspects of your work; undertake training as and when asked to do so.